Dynamical Analysis of a Repeated Game with Incomplete Information: The strategy

-irrespective of Player 2's strategy, where we recall that the quantities $(u_i)_{i\ge 0}$ are functions of $p$.
-Observe that this expression was already derived in \cite{HRSV}. \end{proof}
+irrespective of Una's strategy, where we recall that the quantities $(u_i)_{i\ge 0}$ are functions of $p$.
+We observe that this expression was already derived in \cite{HRSV}. \end{proof}

-We give an alternative expression for $1/v$ in the form of a sum of matrix products.
-This is not strictly necessary for what follows, but it is here as it is reassuring to compare this with an expression that arises later for $1/v$.
+This $Y$ is a lower bound for the value of the game.
+We give an alternative expression for $Y$ in terms of a sum of matrix products.
+This is not strictly necessary for what follows, but it is here as we think it will help the reader gain a better understanding.
+This expression should be compared with the expression that arises later for $1/v$ ($v$ being the value of the game in some ranges of $p$).

 We will write $p_n=\Phi^n(p)$ as a quotient of two polynomials in $p$: $p_n= a_n/b_n$, so that $p_0=p/1$.
 Also write $\epsilon_n=1$ if $p_n\ge\frac12$ and 0 otherwise.